This is the last sale of Landfill Dogs books. There will be no reprint. $5 goes to helping shelter animals

 - 204-pages, hardcover, premium photographic paper.

-- Color portraits of discarded shelter dogs dreaming on top of the landfill instead of lying beneath it.
+- Color portraits of homeless shelter dogs dreaming on top of the landfill

 The 204-page hardcover Landfill Dogs book contains color portraits of more than 100 shelter dogs in an unlikely setting: a former landfill turned into a public park in Raleigh, NC.